blogdaren/PHPCreeper/README.md

 ```

 ## Available commands
-We have to remind you again that all the commands in `PHPCreeper` can only run on the command line,
+Note that all the commands in `PHPCreeper` can only run on the command line,
-and whatever the application is, you must write an entry startup script whose name
+and you must write a global entry startup script whose name
-assumed to be `AppWorker.php` before you start PHPCreeper, but if you use the
+assumed to be `AppWorker.php` before you start any crawling jobs, but if you use the
-`PHPCreeper-Application` framework for development, the framework will automatically
+`PHPCreeper-Application` framework for your development, it will automatically
-generate the application entry startup script.
+help you generate all the startup scripts including global we need.

-1、Start as debug mode:
 ```
 php AppWorker.php start
 ```

-2、Start as daemon mode:
 ```
 php AppWorker.php start -d
 ```

-3、Stop:
 ```
 php AppWorker.php stop
 ```

-4、Restart:
 ```
 php AppWorker.php restart
 ```

-5、Reload one by one:
 ```
 php AppWorker.php reload
 ```

-6、Reload gracefully:
 ```
 php AppWorker.php reload -g
 ```

-7、Show runtime status:
 ```
 php AppWorker.php status
 ```

-8、Show connections status:
 ```
 php AppWorker.php connections
 ```